dojo/docs/dojox/data/ClientFilter.rst

 Examples
 ========

-Make a live-result-set data store
+Making an updatable-result-set data store
 ---------------------------------

-To make a live-result-set data store from an existing data store:
+To make a updatable-result-set data store from an existing data store:

 .. code-block :: javascript
  :linenos:

- dojo.declare("dojox.data.MyLiveDataStore",
+ dojo.declare("dojox.data.MyUpdatableDataStore",
      dojox.data.MyDataStore,
-     // subclass LiveResultSets if available:
+     // subclass ClientFilter if available:
-     dojox.data.LiveResultSets],
+     dojox.data.ClientFilter],
      {}
  );

-Use the ClientFilter with a data store
+Using the ClientFilter with a data store
 --------------------------------------

 To use the ClientFilter with a data store which offers optional support of ClientFilter (like dojox.data.ServiceStore and dojox.data.JsonRestStore), it's important to observe the correct sequence: